Chirhi/Optimal-Landing-Zone/README.md

     python main.py --mode points

 ## Dataset
-The dataset used for this project is **"Semantic Drone Dataset"** and it consists of 400 drone images and their corresponding segmentation masks.
+The dataset used for this project is **"Semantic Drone Dataset"**.
+It consists of 400 aerial drone images and their corresponding segmentation masks.
 URL: https://datasetninja.com/semantic-drone

 ## Model